rwieruch/blog_robinwieruch_content/minimal-react-webpack-babel-setup.md

 }
 {{< /highlight >}}

-Next, let's inform Webpack about files with the JSX extension to make sure that they run through the transpiling step as well:
+Next, let's inform Webpack in our *webpack.config.js* file about files with the JSX extension to make sure that they run through the transpiling step as well:

 {{< highlight javascript "hl_lines=6 13" >}}
 module.exports = {